Undergraduate Course: Applied Statistics (MATH10096)

 ||Availability||Available to all students

-The course will focus on applied Statistical techniques for analysing data and conducting hypothesis tests, including goodness of fit tests and nonparametric tests.
+The course will focus on applied statistical techniques for analysing data and conducting hypothesis tests, including goodness-of-fit, permutation and nonparametric tests.

 Information for Visiting Students